Start again with your Apple Watch with these simple steps.

 Reset the Apple Watch (if you have the paired iPhone)

-If you still have the iPhone your Apple Watch is paired to, you’ll want to follow the steps below.
-Doing so will remove any content and settings on the smartwatch – and remove the Activation Lock.
-This means that it’ll be in the correct state to give away, sell, or turn off once complete.
+If you still have the iPhone your Apple Watch is paired with, follow the steps below.
+Doing so will erase all content and settings on the smartwatch and disable the Activation Lock.
+This means it will be ready to give away, sell, or turn off once complete.

-5. If you have a GPS + Cellular model, you’ll be prompted to choose whether to keep or remove your mobile data plan.
-Keep hold of it if you want to pair your Apple Watch and iPhone again.
-If not, remove it – and contact your network provider to cancel it if you don’t plan on pairing a new watch or iPhone.
+- If you have a GPS + Cellular model, you’ll be prompted to choose whether to keep or remove your mobile data plan.
+Keep it if you want to pair your Apple Watch and iPhone again.
+If not, remove it and contact your network provider to cancel it if you don’t plan on pairing a new watch or iPhone.

-6. Next, you’ll have to type in your Apple ID password to disable Activation Lock, at which point you can complete the process by tapping ‘Unpair’.
+- Next, you will need to enter your Apple ID password to disable Activation Lock, after which you can finish the process by tapping ‘Unpair’.

 Note: Before all your data is erased on the Apple Watch, the iPhone will create a backup.
 You can use this to set up a new Apple Watch.